Why You Should Wear Sunglasses in the Winter

 Prevent Dry Eyes

-It’s easy enough to moisturize your skin and lips with lotion and lip balm, but what can you do to keep your eyes feeling moist and comfortable?
-Luckily, wearing sunglasses in the winter can help to prevent dry eyes.
-The lenses shield your eyes from wind and blowing snow.
+Cold and windy winter conditions cause our skin, lips, and eyes to dry out.
+It’s easy enough to moisturize skin and lips with lotion and lip balm, but what can you do to keep your eyes moist and comfortable?

 Reduce Glare